-I am a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association as well as an Associate Professional Member of the Professional Association of Christian Counsellors and Psychotherapists.
-I hold a Bachelor of Commerce Degree, a Masters Degree in Christian Studies and a Masters Degree in Counselling.
-I am trained in EMDR Therapy and I have completed Level 2 Training in Gottman Method Couples Therapy.
+I am a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association.
+I hold a Masters Degree in Christian Studies and a Masters Degree in Counselling.
+I am trained in EMDR Therapy and in Gottman Method Couples Therapy.

-I use an integrated approach to counselling which is anchored in attachment theory and neuroscience and uses therapeutic approaches including EMDR (Eye Movement Desensitization and Reprocessing Therapy), CBT (Cognitive Behavioural Therapy) and Positive Psychology.
-I employ many tools to help clients including education, journaling, mindfulness, movement, EFT tapping and Heart Math.
+I use an integrated approach to counselling which is anchored in attachment theory and neuroscience and uses therapeutic approaches including EMDR (Eye Movement Desensitization and Reprocessing Therapy), CBT (Cognitive Behavioural Therapy), Positive Psychology and Emotion Focused Therapy (EFT).
+I employ many tools to help clients including education, journaling, mindfulness, movement, and Heart Math.
 Hope and humour are also important elements.
 Spirituality and faith can be meaningful additions to therapy and are incorporated at the client's request.
-I am a Christian and am experienced in multi-faith environments.
+I am a Christian and a humble student of many faiths.

 Lynn Viehweger, MA.
 CCC